 A rich, creamy, smooth panacotta, covered with crunchy coconut flakes.

-8 minutes plus 1½ hours chilling time serves
+cooking time 8 minutes plus 1½ hours chilling time serves 2

 1 Spoon the coconut cream into a saucepan and heat gently over a low heat, until it has softened into a liquid.
 Add the xylitol or fruit sugar and the vanilla pod and sprinkle the agar agar flakes over.
 Turn up the heat and bring almost to the boil.
 Turn the heat down and leave to simmer for 3-5 minutes until the agar agar flakes have dissolved, stirring occasionally.